Swirlies: Subsequent activity

 The group, though sometimes sparse in regards to output, has never disbanded.
 They played a few shows in the northeastern U.S. in 2009 and 2011, toured the Eastern Seaboard and Midwest in 2013 with Kurt Vile, with Elliott Malvas on bass in lieu of Andy, and in 2015 Swirlies co-founder Seana Carmody rejoined the group for a two-week tour of the eastern U.S. and Canada to commemorate the band's 25th year of existence.
 In 2016, Joyful Noise Recordings released a new Swirlies song (Fantastic Trumpets Forever) on flexi disc, and Taang!
 Records reissued the Blonder Tongue Audio Baton LP on vinyl.
-In 2017 they toured the west coast in the U.S. and in 2018 the south and east coast of the U.S. in support of the Philadelphia-based rock band Nothing.
+In 2017 they headlined a tour of the West Coast in the U.S. In, 2018 they toured the South and the East Coast of the U.S. in support of the Philadelphia-based rock band Nothing.
+Post-COVID, the band headlined tours of the East Coast in 2023 and 2024, and Texas and the West Coast in 2024, including performances at the Slide Away, Levitation, and And Always Forever festivals.
+The band also released the first ever issue of their 2003 Cats of the Wild Forever LP on vinyl on Sneakflute Empire in Fall 2024.